-- 22-2.
+22-2.
 (Paper only) At a particular time, a wave has the shape shown in the figure $(y = 0.5x \text{ from } 0 \le x \le 2, \text{ repeated})$.
-You might get this type of wave, albeit not repeated, by (for example) plucking a guitar string very close to the right end. - (a) Calculate the Fourier coefficients, and prove that this wave can be represented by:
+You might get this type of wave, albeit not repeated, by (for example) plucking a guitar string very close to the right end.

+(a) Calculate the Fourier coefficients, and prove that this wave can be represented by:

-- $y(x) = \frac{1}{2} \frac{1}{\pi} \sum{n=1}^{\infty} \frac{1}{n} \sin(n\pi x)$ - (b) Give a brief argument through symmetry as to why all of the cosine terms except the DC offset (if you want to call that a cosine term) were zero.
-If you want to save yourself a little bit of work, you can do this part before part (a). - (c) Verify that that function reproduces the above graph, by using a program such as Mathematica to plot the function with the summation having 1, 10, and 100 terms.
-(The Sum command in Mathematica should make this easy.) - 22-3.
+$$y(x) = \frac{1}{2} - \frac{1}{\pi} \sum{n=1}^{\infty} \frac{1}{n} \sin(n\pi x)$$

+(b) Give a brief argument through symmetry as to why all of the cosine terms except the DC offset (if you want to call that a cosine term) were zero.
+If you want to save yourself a little bit of work, you can do this part before part (a).

+(c) Verify that that function reproduces the above graph, by using a program such as Mathematica to plot the function with the summation having 1, 10, and 100 terms.
+(The Sum command in Mathematica should make this easy.)

+22-3.
 (Paper only.)
 The power that comes out of the electrical outlets in your home is AC or "alternating current" power, characterized by a voltage that oscillates sinusoidally.
 Conversely, most electronic devices require a constant voltage (known as DC or "direct current" power).
 One way to generate DC power from AC power is to use a device called a diode to "kill" the negative part of the sine wave, resulting in a wave like the one shown below.
 Then the wave is filtered to keep only the DC component (i.e. the constant term of your Fourier series).
 The wave shown below is known as a "half-wave rectified" wave ("rectified" because it is only positive, and "half" because only half of the wave is left).
-If I wanted to make a 5 V DC power supply this way, what should the amplitude of the oscillating sine wave be before it is rectified?
+If I wanted to make a 5 V DC power supply this way, what does V_0 (the amplitude of the pre-rectified wave) need to be?
+(Note: the x-axis is plotted in units such that a period is just one unit.)

-- Work out any of the Fourier series problems that are on the old exams posted to the class website. - We discussed the equation for the time-averaged power carried by a sine wave traveling down a string: $P = \frac{1}{2}\mu\omega^2A^2v$.
+- Work out any of the Fourier series problems that are on the old exams posted to the class website. - We discussed the equation for the time-averaged power carried by a sine wave traveling down a string: $P = \frac{1}{2}\mu\omega^2 A^2 v$.
 For a more complicated wave, the power is just the sum of the powers carried by each of the sine waves that make it up.
 Show that the square wave whose Fourier coefficients were solved in the text (see PpP equation 6.18) carries infinite time-averaged power.
-(This is one reason that you can't ever make a true square wave on a string, you can only make an approximate one.) - 23-1.
+(This is one reason that you can't ever make a true square wave on a string, you can only make an approximate one.)

+23-1.
 (Paper only.)
 A string of length L is fixed at both ends.
 At time t = 0 the string is stretched into the shape shown in the figure.